 5. Request Feedback From Your Customers

 We recommend using a star-rating system and prescriptive questions like “what did you like or dislike about the service?” to help your customers leave informative critiques.
-Don’t ignore negative ratings, as they can offer key insight on how to improve your customer experience.
+Don't ignore negative ratings, as they can offer critical insight into improving your customer experience.

-If you want to keep up in the world of eCommerce and compete with other retailers, then you need to make sure your customer’s delivery experience is top-notch.
+If you want to keep up in the world of eCommerce and compete with other retailers, you need to ensure your customer's delivery experience is top-notch.

-You can do this by paying attention to what your customers are saying as well as making improvements.
-For example, Amazon has been experimenting with drone delivery for some time now and have even released a video about what it would look like for customers.
-Additionally, if you are seeing less traffic on your website, see if there have been any changes in the way people shop online.
+You can do this by paying attention to your customers' words and making improvements.
+For example, Amazon has been experimenting with drone delivery for some time now and has even released a video about what it would look like for customers.
+Additionally, if you see less traffic on your website, see if there have been any changes in how people shop online.